sksmatt/WordPress-Widgets-Helper-Class/README.md

 ## Summary

-A class that extends the built-in WP_Widget Class to provide an easier/fastest way to create Widgets.
+A class that extends the built-in WP_Widget class to provide an easier/faster way to create Widgets for WordPress.

 ### Features